emerrf/gym-wind-turbine/README.md

 The specifications of the wind turbine defines the maximum change rate per second.
 However, as the simulation is computed every 1/20 seconds, the maximum range allowed at the decision time is also 1/20th of the maximum value (dt = 0.05).

-The statement `wt.render()` initialise the window which plots the metrics at real time.
 The following code block runs the simulation:
 ```python
     observation, _, done, _ = wt.reset()
     action = wt.env.neutral_action